 Starbucks: Free Coffee for First Responders

-Starbucks is serving up free coffee for first responders and healthcare workers dealing with the coronavirus pandemic.
-The coffee giant announced that through May 3 “any customer who identifies as a first responder or frontline worker supporting our healthcare system” will receive a free tall brewed coffee, either hot or iced.
+Starbucks is offering free coffee to first responders and healthcare workers affected by the coronavirus pandemic.
+The coffee giant announced that from May 3, “any customer who identifies as a first responder or frontline worker supporting our healthcare system” will receive a free tall brewed coffee, either hot or iced.

 Balboa Bay Resort: Bringing the Experience Home

-Balboa Bay Resort has implemented a variety of immersive, at-home experiences for their social media followers.
+Balboa Bay Resort has implemented a variety of immersive, at-home experiences for its social media followers.
 This is great since it makes the luxury brand approachable and keeps it top-of-mind during this time of limited travel.
-The resort is regularly posting virtual road trips in their Instagram stories, allowing followers to feel immersed in the experienced of visiting Southern California.
+The resort regularly posts virtual road trips in its Instagram stories, allowing followers to feel immersed in the experience of visiting Southern California.

-The resort’s Executive Chef Octavio Sabado does regular cooking demonstrations at home with his daughter.
-Their bartender also performs cocktail demos.
-Balboa Bay resort also stimulates positivity and engagement by holding contests, like asking followers to share stories of the heroes in their lives.
+The resort’s Executive Chef, Octavio Sabado, regularly cooks at home with his daughter, and their bartender also performs cocktail demonstrations.
+Balboa Bay Resort also stimulates positivity and engagement by holding contests, like asking followers to share stories of the heroes in their lives.
 Users are asked to nominate a hard-working nurse, doctor, grocery store worker, first responder (and more!) who’s keeping us safe and prepared.